DaveBackus/Data_Bootcamp_Book/data-mentality.md

 One of our goals is for you to produce a piece of work -- data and graphics -- that you can show potential employers.
 There's nothing like a concrete example to show off your skill set.
 Don't worry about the topic, it's the skill set you're showing off.
 We're getting a little ahead of ourselves, but we thought it would be useful to talk about finding project ideas now so we all know where we're headed.

 **Sample projects.** A typical project might be a short report that uses data and graphics to make a point.
-Here are some examples, chosen more for style than content, but feel free to suggest others:
+Here are some examples, chosen more for style than content, but feel free to add your own ideas:

+**Refine this, more emphasis on econ/fin projects**

 * [NBA shot charts](http://savvastjortjoglou.com/nba-shot-sharts.html).
 Even if you're not a backetball fan, this is a terrific project that produces some great pictures and shows you how along the way.
 Here's the [IPython notebook](https://github.com/savvastj/blog/blob/master/content/NBA_shot_charts.ipynb).
 * [US employment](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Projects/Employment-Population-Ratio_DavidCai_Jul_15.ipynb).
 Student David Cai documents the recent decline in the fraction of adults working in the US.
 The question is why.
 Are we getting lazier?
 Or something else?
 * [Movie hits and busts](http://www.randalolson.com/2014/12/29/the-biggest-box-office-booms-and-busts-since-1982/).
 Movie data is always interesting, we'll see more of it later on.
 * [Reinhardt-Rogoff replication](http://nbviewer.ipython.org/github/vincentarelbundock/Reinhart-Rogoff/blob/master/reinhart-rogoff.ipynb).
 This reproduces the mistake in the famous paper that claimed high levels of government debt were associated with slower economic growth.
-The association is slight.
+The association is there, but it's slight.
 * [Citibike usage](https://wakari.io/sharing/bundle/paddy/pydata_citibike).
 This service comes with a public data interface, one of many provided by local governments.
 Here's [another one](https://jakevdp.github.io/blog/2015/07/23/learning-seattles-work-habits-from-bicycle-counts/) about bikes, this time for Seattle.
 There's a link to the IPython notebook at the end.

-You might have noticed that several of these are IPython notebooks.
-We'll learn more about them in a couple weeks.
+You might have noticed that several of these are **IPython notebooks**.
+We'll learn more about them in a few weeks.
 Their value in this context is that they allow us to combine code with text and graphics.
 It's a great way to show not only what you've done but how you've done it.

 **Starting points.**  If you're looking for ideas, you can start almost anywhere.
 We like to say **ideas have friends**:  once you have one idea, several others often pop into your mind.
 Here are some starting points: